Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter: Related Works

-\textbf{Tuning-Free Multi-concept Personalization.} Many studies~\cite{xiao2024fastcomposer,ma2024subject,Hu_2024_CVPR,patellambda,wang2024ms,sun2024generative,ding2024freecustom,wu2024multigen,huang2025resolving,shi2025dreamrelation,chen2024unireal} have attempted to explore tuning-free multi-concept personalized generation, which can generalize to unseen concepts without the need for test-time fine-tuning.
-Among these, Subject-Diffusion~\cite{ma2024subject} and FastComposer~\cite{xiao2024fastcomposer} integrate subject image features into the text embeddings of subject words.
-The combined features are then incorporated into the diffusion model through cross-attention layer to enable personalized generation for multiple subjects.
-Similarly, $\lambda$-ECLIPSE~\cite{patellambda} projects image-text interleaved features into the latent space of the image generation model using a contrastive pre-training strategy.
-Emu2~\cite{sun2024generative} proposes a generative autoregressive multimodal model for various multimodal tasks including multi-concept customization.
-InstructImagen~\cite{Hu_2024_CVPR} introduces multi-modal instructions and employs multi-modal instruction tuning to adapt text-to-image models for customized image generation.
-MS-Diffusion~\cite{wang2024ms} proposes a layout-guided multi-subject personalization framework equipped with a grounding resampler module and a multi-subject cross-attention mechanism.
-MIP-Adapter~\cite{huang2025resolving} introduces a weighted-merge mechanism to alleviate the concept confusion problem in multi-concept personalized generation.
-DreamRelation~\cite{shi2025dreamrelation} proposes a relation-aware multi-subject personalization framework along with a data construction engine.
-UniReal~\cite{chen2024unireal} proposes a unified framework for various image generation tasks, including multi-subject personalization, by learning real-world dynamics from large-scale video data.
+\textbf{Tuning-Free Multi-concept Personalization.} Many studies~\citep{sun2024generative,ding2024freecustom,wu2024multigen,huang2025resolving,shi2025dreamrelation,chen2024unireal} have attempted to explore tuning-free multi-concept personalized generation, which can generalize to unseen concepts without the need for test-time fine-tuning.
+Among these, Subject-Diffusion~\citep{ma2024subject} and FastComposer~\citep{xiao2024fastcomposer} integrate subject image features into the text embeddings of subject words.
+The combined features are then incorporated into the diffusion model through cross-attention layers to enable personalized generation for multiple subjects.
+Similarly, $\lambda$-ECLIPSE~\citep{patellambda} projects image-text interleaved features into the latent space of the image generation model using a contrastive pre-training strategy.
+BLIP-Diffusion~\citep{li2023blip} follows a VLM BLIP-2~\citep{li2023blip2} to pre-train an encoder that produces text-aligned object-type concept representations.
+In contrast, our pre-training leverages the strong image understanding capabilities of a frozen VLM to facilitate the alignment of concept image features with the DiT modulation space.
+Benefit from the localized and semantically meaningful properties of the modulation space, our method can effectively customize both object and abstract concepts.
+Emu2~\citep{sun2024generative} proposes a generative autoregressive multimodal model for various multimodal tasks including multi-concept customization.
+InstructImagen~\citep{Hu_2024_CVPR} introduces multimodal instructions and employs multimodal instruction tuning to adapt text-to-image models for customized image generation.
+MS-Diffusion~\citep{wang2024ms} proposes a layout-guided multi-subject personalization framework equipped with a grounding resampler module and a multi-subject cross-attention mechanism.
+MIP-Adapter~\citep{huang2025resolving} introduces a weighted-merge mechanism to alleviate the concept confusion problem in multi-concept personalized generation.
+UniReal~\citep{chen2024unireal} proposes a unified framework for various image generation tasks, including multi-subject personalization, by learning real-world dynamics from large-scale video data.
 However, all existing tuning-free multi-concept personalization methods primarily focus on personalizing object concepts, and struggle to handle customization of abstract concepts.
 In this study, we propose a novel tuning-free framework for multi-concept personalization that can effectively customize both object and abstract concepts.